Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-1/readme.md

 - [Problem 3](problem_3.md) (30pt)
 - Problem 4 has 10 point as following: Send me a private message in Discord.
 Describe the following:
   - Your full name.
   - Your technical background.
-For example, What programming language do you know?
-Have you used Java before?
+For example, what programming language do you know and how well?
+Have you used C++ before?
 If yes, on what kind of projects?
 What's the biggest challenge in those projects?
-  - How much do you know about data structures such as array, list, tree, graph?
+  - How much do you know/remember about data structures such as array, list, tree, graph?
-  - How much do you konw about algorithms such as sorting, searching and recursion?
+  - How much do you konw/remember about algorithms such as sorting, searching and recursion?
-  - What do you like about programming?
+  - What do you like/dislike about programming?
-  - What do you struggle the most learning about programming?
+  - What do you struggle the most when learning programming?
   - Feeling of the class so far and suggestions.
 Is it too fast?
 Too slow?
 Lecture too long?
 My accent hard to understand?
 Need more explanation on topics?
-  - Will you be willing to have a 15-min 1 on 1 chat over zoom sometime.
-Goal is to get to know each other further to help with the my teaching and your studying?

 ### Code Correctness ###